 Surgery & Laser Center

 You will find the best in ophthalmic outpatient surgical care at Vancouver Eye Care Surgery & Laser Center.
-Located at 17720 SE Mill Plain Blvd., Suite 100, our facility offers a relaxed patient-focused environment, state-of-the-art equipment and technology, convenient access, ample parking, and an experienced staff to meet your needs.
+Learn more about preparing for surgery.
+Call today!
+Located at 17720 SE Mill Plain Blvd., Suite 100, our facility offers a relaxed patient-focused environment, state-of-the-art equipment and technology, convenient access, ample parking, and experienced staff to meet your needs.
 If you have questions regarding our center, please call us at 360-823-2022.

 Our Ophthalmic Procedures Include:

 Your doctor’s office will schedule surgery for you or your family member.
 Once scheduled, a member of our staff may call you to obtain further information.
 We will be happy to answer any questions you may have regarding the center and your upcoming surgery.

 For your safety, please arrange transportation home by a responsible driver known to you.
 The Surgery Center cannot send patients home without transportation provided by a driver that is known to them.
 This driver must stay at the Surgery Center during the patient’s procedure in case of an emergency.
 Patients are required to have a responsible adult to care for them for the first 24 hours after surgery.
 Please note that the arrival time given to you by your surgeon’s office is a tentative time and may change.
 The Surgery & Laser Center will call you with an actual, confirmed arrival time the day before surgery.
 Please keep your arrival time flexible as surgery times often change.

 If you develop a fever, rash, or cold the day before surgery, contact your doctor at once, as your surgery may need to be rescheduled.